jeffreyrdcs/RDPass-GUI/README.md

 # RDPass GUI

 RD Pass is a simple password manager application developed using the python Kivy framework.
 It uses a SQL database to store the credential entries with AES encryption.
-This repo is built on the command line version of RDPass, which can be found under my repo ./Exercise_projects/RDPass.
+This repo is built on the command-line version of RDPass.
+The command-line only version can be found under my repo ./Exercise_projects/RDPass.

 <img src="ui/example_screenshots/example_loginscreen.png" width="400px"><img src="ui/example_screenshots/example_menuscreen.png" width="400px">